-I wanted to edit this post that I’ve found a new and better way to cook a roast.
+I wanted to edit this post that I’ve found a new and better way to cook a roast and worked perfectly for this roast inside round cut.
 In the end, you cook by temperature, not by time.
 The roasting period is followed by a post-sear.
 I have tried this recipe a few times now, and the end result is always a succulent roast, with the perfect crust.

 For New Years Eve I wanted to make a simple, yet hearty, meal for friends.
 I find a roast is one of the easiest dinners to do as its the only thing in the oven.
 The potatoes, peas (quickly cooked or creamed), and the gravy is all done on the stove top.
 I stopped in at the butchers to get a large roast (inside round is generally a cheaper cut and works well with low and slow method).
 The picture shows quite a bit of fat, but as it was trussed at the butchers, I didn’t want to untie it, cut off the fat and have to redo it.
 Besides, fat is flavor. 😉